scrabbletank/farhome-rules/monstroustreasure.md

 - **Charge Cost:** 1
 - **Range:** 7

 Blast a flaming holy symbol at a creature in range.
-Make a melee attack against the creatures defense.
+Make an attack against the creatures defense.
 On hit they take 1 wound and 4 wound dice in fire damage and are branded for 1 day on a critical.
 Brands emit a dim light and cannot be hidden.
 Branded creatures cannot hide their presence and gain no benefits from being invisible.

 #### Crestor's Codex of Trickery
 *Magical Spellbook*